 Wednesday May 8: Leipzig

+Leipzig is one of the great German cultural centres, with connections to Bach, Schubert, Mendelssohn, Martin Luther, Goethe, Schiller, and the Neue-Leipziger-Schule art movement.
 This morning we take a guided walking tour of Leipzig, followed by a visit to the Museum of Fine Arts.
 The original museum building was destroyed in an air raid in 1943, though many of the paintings had been saved.
 A new home for the collection, a contemporary building, opened in 2004, 61 years to the day after the original museum was destroyed.
-The afternoon is free, but we recommend you stop in at the Grassi Museum, an excellent decorative arts museum, founded in the late 19th century and with an impressive collection charting over 2,500 years of the decorative arts.
+The afternoon is free; however, we recommend you visit the Grassi Museum, to see the impressive collection charting over 2,500 years of the decorative arts.
 Overnight Leipzig (B)

 Thursday May 9: Dresden via Meissen

-This morning we visit the enormous ‘Monument to the Battle of the Nations’ – Europe’s largest memorial, on the outskirts of Leipzig.
-The monument marks the site of the 1813 defeat of Napoleon by a coalition of German forces.
-We then travel to Meissen, on the banks of the Elbe not far from Dresden, for a stroll and lunch at a local restaurant.
-We arrive in Dresden in the early afternoon and take a walking tour of the centre of this city known as ‘Florence on the Elbe’.
-We visit the Frauenkirche, a massive baroque church destroyed in World War II, lovingly restored and reopened in 2005.
+On the way to Dresden this morning we pause to see the ‘Monument to the Battle of the Nations’ – Europe’s largest memorial, and the site of the 1813 defeat of Napoleon by a coalition of German forces.
+We then travel to Meissen, on the banks of the Elbe not far from Dresden, to stroll the town and have lunch at a local restaurant.
+We arrive in Dresden in the late afternoon and take an orientation walk through the old town.
+We visit the Frauenkirche, an impressive Baroque church that was destroyed in World War II and beautifully restored and reopened in 2005.
 Overnight Dresden (B, L)

-Monday May 13: The synagogue and Berlin in the Cold War
+Monday May 13: The Synagogue and The Cold War

-This morning we visit the Jewish Museum of Berlin, designed by Daniel Libeskind and opened in 2001.
+This morning after a talk, we visit the Jewish Museum of Berlin, designed by Daniel Libeskind and opened in 2001.
 We then stroll through the old Jewish district in the north of the city, and visit the ‘New Synagogue’.
 Significantly damaged on Kristallnacht in 1938, the restored building reopened in 1995.
-After a break for lunch we investigate Berlin in the late 1940s and 1950s – the height of the Cold War.
-Our tour includes sections of the Berlin Wall, the former Stasi headquarters and Karl-Marx-Allee, a broad boulevard lined with Socialist Realist buildings and decorations.
+After a break for lunch, we investigate Berlin in the late 1940s and 1950s – the height of the Cold War.
+Our tour includes sections of the Berlin Wall, the former Stasi headquarters and Karl-Marx-Allee, a broad boulevard lined with impressive Socialist Realist buildings.
 Overnight Berlin (B)

-On our final day in Berlin we take a walking tour of the modern city, focussing on its recent architecture.
-Capping our walking tour is a visit to the Hamburger Bahnhof Museum for Contemporary Art.
-Our time in Berlin culminates with a farewell lunch atop the Reichstag, seat of the German parliament.
+On our final day of the tour we take a coach tour of the modern city, focussing on its recent architecture.
+We pause to survey the collection at the Hamburger Bahnhof Museum for Contemporary Art.
+Our time in Berlin culminates with a farewell lunch at restaurant Kafer, atop the Reichstag, seat of the German parliament.
 This building symbolises the struggles and eventual triumph of the city.
 First opened in 1894, destroyed by fire in 1933, the Reichstag became the first meeting place of a reunified Germany.
 The reconstruction of the building was completed in 1999 to a plan by British architect Sir Norman Foster.
 His plan included an extraordinary glass dome at the top of the building, offering 360° views of the surrounding city.
-Tonight, we attend the opera at the recently reopened Staatsoper unter den Linden.
+Tonight, we attend a concert at Berlin’s famous concert hall, the Philharmonie.
 Overnight Berlin (B, L)

 Wednesday May 15: Departure